Meet the Veterinarians & Team of St.Francis Animal Hospital. We’re proud to provide exceptional vet care for your pets.

 Linda Steinmetz has been working at St Francis for 16 years.
 She maintains a BA in biology as well as a BA in computer science, both from Millersville University.
 She did graduate work at the University of Maine in ruminant nutrition.
 Her knowledge of veterinary medicine has been gleaned from many hours of research and her sheer interest in problem solving.
 Linda has many interests including nutrition, behavior, metabolic diseases including diabetes, Cushing’s, and Addison’s disease in companion pets.
 Linda is a member of the Pennsylvania Veterinary Medical Association, the American Association of Feline Practitioners, and the International Organization of Cat Care.
 Outside of work, Linda is an avid bird watcher and sci-fi book reader.
 She and her family have one dog, GeGe, and one very beautiful Siamese cat KeeKee.
 What is Linda’s superpower?
 Patience and perseverance and her wonderful ability to calm our stressed feline patients.
 Linda can take a tiger and turn it into a pussycat!

 Isaac Becker comes to us with one year of training in the veterinary field.
-He is currently enrolled in the Penn Foster veterinary technician program and plans on receiving his national veterinary technician licensure.
+He is currently enrolled in the Penn Foster veterinary technician program and plans on graduating and receiving his national veterinary technician licensure.
 His drive to make a difference in a pet’s life and its owner is what drew Isaac to veterinary medicine.
 He has a keen interest in learning more about surgery but is genuinely interested in all aspects of veterinary medicine.
-Isaac and his fiancé Emma are proud owners of 3 kitties, Twix, Gemini and Salem.
-Family plays a large role in Isaac’s life.
-He loves camping with his fiancé, hanging out with his niece and nephews and collecting basketball cards.
+Isaac is the proud owner of 2 kitties, Twix and Salem.
+Family plays a large role in his life.
+He loves camping with his family, hanging out with his niece and nephews and collecting basketball cards.
 If Isaac had a superpower, it would be the ability to talk to animals!

 Melina Erb works as a customer service representative here at St. Francis.
 She had no previous veterinary experience but was hired because of her wonderful personality and desire to learn.
 Her father raised boxers and rabbits and her grandfather raised beagles and foxhounds for fox hunts.
 These experiences gave a Melina a deep love for all animals.
 Her menagerie at home includes 3 pups and a Holland lop bunny named Chewy.
 Mel belongs to Reality Church in Lancaster, the SPCA and Best Friends Animal Sanctuary.
 When not at work, she enjoys spending time with her wonderful husband and family.
 Melina is quite the artist and expresses her creativity in what is known as Coastal Art.
 She transforms, dried seaweed, shells, and sea glass into wonderful works of art.
 What is Melina’s superpower?
 Her compassion for animals and children.